 In both segments, LeanData refined its target account lists by first eliminating existing customers, and then eliminating any company that didn’t utilize Salesforce in some way or another.
 Fortunately, the first criteria offered up a few accounts, but not too many, and the second criteria very few.

 Further account research identified the number of Salesforce instances in an organization, allowing a determination of whether all subsidiaries rolled up into one instance or not.
 Then, accounts were cross-referenced with LeanData’s own SFDC instance to identify the number of leads, contacts and working opportunities already existing in the database.

 The targeted account list was finally built for LeanData’s ABM initiative.
 Currently, continuing research is leading to the development of account-specific data, including contact lists and the like.

 Of course, all of this targeted account list work has been, and is being, done in parallel with the creation of LeanData’s ABM “play,” being built in conjunction with LeanData’s key collaborator, Winning By Design.
 That, however, is another story for another post – stay tuned!

 This post is the third in our series of articles that shares LeanData’s journey to getting account-based strategies right once and for all.
 Not yet halfway through, our aim is to share our learning for the benefit of your learning, realizing a rising tide lifts all our boats.

-Stay tuned for the next posts in our ongoing series:
+Check out other ABM-theme posts in our ongoing series: